janspale/janspale.github.io/_projects/6_project.md

 * ~~live abroad for 1/2 year (2017)~~
 * own my dream car
 * ~~live abroad for 1 year (2023)~~
-* live so well-off I could efford all the camera lenses I want
+* live so well-off I could afford all the camera lenses and bikes I want
-* help other students expand their potential and realize their dreams **(always in progress)**

 ## Fitness & Health